route4me/route4me-curl/Route4MeDynamics/README.md

 ## Export data from MS Dynamics to Excel and consume it by Route4MeExcelAddIn

-You can manually export data (e.g. sales orders) from MS Dynamics, import it inn Route4MeExcel work environment and geneate routes.
+You can manually export data (e.g. sales orders) from MS Dynamics, import it in the Route4MeExcel work environment and generate routes.

 ## Summary